 For new users, personal Debian boxes, home systems, and other single-user setups, a single / partition (plus swap) is probably the easiest, simplest way to go.
-However, if your partition is larger than around 6GB, choose ext3 as your partition type.
-Ext2 partitions need periodic file system integrity checking, and this can cause delays during booting when the partition is large.
+The recommended partition type is ext4.

 For multi-user systems or systems with lots of disk space, it's best to put /var, /tmp, and /home each on their own partitions separate from the / partition.